 On Mac, make your Mac discoverable by "Everyone" through "Finder" > "AirDrop" > "Allow me to be discovered by".

 Choose the photos you want to transfer and click the Share button.

 Click "Accept" to receive the photos on the laptop.

 This method only works between iPhone and MacBook.
-If you are using a Windows laptop, FonePaw iOS Transfer is a better option.
+If you are using a Windows laptop, FonePaw DoTrans is a better option.
 Also, you can download photos to laptop from iCloud, however, to be honest, most of the time I cannot see my photos on iCloud for no reason.
-If you have any problems when transferring photos to iPhone, leave your comment below and let me get to you.
+If you have any problems when you copy images from iPhone to computer, leave your comment below and let me get to you.